cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

     ```

 === "Blueprint"
-    To read the path as a string, we can use `Get Path String`:
+    To read the path as a string, we can use `GetPathString`:

     {{ bp_img_path('Get Path String') }}

 ### Modifying Paths
 === "C++"
-    We can change the path of an existing **FCakePath** via `SetPath`, which takes a string-like object just like the constructor:
+    We can change the path of an existing FCakePath via `SetPath`, which takes a string-like object just like the constructor:

     ```c++ hl_lines="3"
     FCakePath SourcePath{ TEXTVIEW("x/game/data") };